Governors say testing still isn't adequate enough to lift restrictions while US death toll tops 40,000

 Over the weekend President Trump said governors across the country had the capacity to complete more testing but weren't utilizing their resources properly.

-"They don't want to use all of the capacity that we've created.
-We have tremendous capacity," Trump said during a briefing at the White House.
-"They know that.
+'They don't want to use all of the capacity that we've created.
+We have tremendous capacity,' Trump said during a White House briefing.
+'They know that.
 The governors know that.
 The Democrat governors know that.
-They're the ones that are complaining."
+They're the ones that are complaining.'

-Northam said he wants to see at least two weeks of tending numbers of coronavirus cases decreasing before businesses in his state reopen.
+Northam said he wants to see at least two weeks of trending numbers of coronavirus cases decreasing before businesses in his state reopen.

-"We want to make sure we're doing it responsibly and we're doing it safely," the democratic governor of Virginia told CNN's Jake Tapper on The State of the Union.
+'We want to make sure we're doing it responsibly and we're doing it safely,' the Democratic governor told CNN's Jake Tapper on The State of the Union.

-"We've been fighting for testing, it's not a straightforward test.
-We don't even have enough swabs believe it or not," Gov. Northam said.
+'We've been fighting for testing, it's not a straightforward test.
+We don't even have enough swabs believe it or not,' Northam said.

-Maryland Gov. Larry Hogan also told CNN's Jake Tapper that Trump's claim that governors have plenty of tests and simply aren't doing their job "absolutely false."
+Maryland Gov. Larry Hogan also told CNN's Jake Tapper that Trump's claim that governors have plenty of tests and simply aren't doing their jobs is 'absolutely false.'

 Illinois Gov. J.B.
 Pritzker gave similar remarks Sunday.
 He said he wants things to be reopen so residents can enjoy recreation this summer but said they need to listen to scientists and doctors investigating the virus before they can comfortably and safely reopen businesses to the public.

-Note: - UPDATE: Death toll rises from Florence